-Most people who have dealt with a 401(k) counselor at work or who have done business with the average financial salesperson (read: broker, “financial advisor” or such) have been asked to fill out a “risk profile questionnaire.”
+When considering retirement investing, many people have dealt with a 401(k) counselor at work.
+Or they have done business with the average financial salesperson (read: broker, “financial advisor” or such).
+And they often complete “risk profile questionnaire” at the request of said advisor.
 The risk profile questionnaire (RPQ) typically asks questions including:

 - How many years out you will need the money/retire